iontail/basecode/README.md

 ---

-## 🧪 Example Use Cases

-This base code has been used in:

-- Image classification (e.g., Food11, CIFAR-10)
-- Domain adaptation (e.g., BRNet-style lighting adaptation)
-- Audio classification (e.g., emotion detection)
-- Bias mitigation & multimodal alignment

----

 ## 🛠️ Todo (Optional)

-- [ ] Add `src/metrics/` for custom evaluation
+- [ ] modify `src/trainer/basetrainer.py` for custom trainer
-- [ ] Add `src/hooks/` for training callbacks
-- [ ] Add WandB/CometML logger

 ---

 ## 📄 License

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is open to everyone for research purposes.